What are University Office Hours?

 I just got done interviewing a recent college graduate who had listed National Merit Scholar on their resume.
 In an effort to get the candidate to talk about something they were comfortable and proud about, I tossed them a softball.
 “I see you have National Merit Scholar listed on your resume.
 Can you talk to me about this?
 What does it mean and how did you accomplish this?”

 Her answer shocked me.
-It was a revelation and a Malcolm Gladwell Outlier moment all wrapped up into one.
+It was a revelation.
+It was a Malcolm Gladwell moment.

 The first half of the candidates answer the question didn’t surprise me as I hear some version of this on a regular basis.
 “School was easy for me.
 I got a 3.6 GPA and it is easy because it is laid out.
 You know what you have to study when papers are due and exactly what you are going to be tested on.
 If something is laid out for me like that, I can do very well.”